aircall/technical-test-pager/README.md

 and doesn't set an acknowledgement delay.
 ```

+- Do not notify any target for an unhealthy service
 ```
 Given a Monitored Service in an Unhealthy State, when the Pager receives an Alert related to this Monitored Service,